 Now with the bill, cannabis and hemp as plants are removed from the list of narcotics.
-Extracts of marijuana will be considered as narcotics, except for derivatives issued from domestic growth and products from an industrial production with low levels of THC.
+Extracts of marijuana will be considered narcotics, except for derivatives issued from domestic growth and products from industrial production with low levels of THC.

 Products available on the market will not be able to have more than 0.2% of THC, which is similar to laws in European countries where the commercialization of CBD products is allowed.

 Any industrial or commercial production would require a license.
-Authorities require that cannabis grows in Thailand and want to avoid import of any marijuana.
+Authorities require that cannabis grows in Thailand and want to avoid the import of any marijuana.
 The Food and Drug Administration will draft a regulation for controlling cannabis plantations.

 Marijuana will not be sold for recreational use but with the new law, the population will be able to grow cannabis at home for its own consumption.
 Moreover, if the law is passed, possession of marijuana would not be a crime anymore.